tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 Here, the `redirect()` function is called which in turn calls the `reverse()` function. `reverse()` looks up URL names in your `urls.py` modules -- in this instance, `rango:show_category`.
 If a match is found against the name provided, the complete URL is returned.
 The added complication here is that the `show_category()` view takes an additional parameter `category_name_slug`.
 By providing this value in a dictionary as `kwargs` to the `reverse()` function, it has all of the information it needs to formulate a complete URL.
 This completed URL is then used as the parameter to the `redirect()` method, and the response is complete!

+**Note also from the new view that when attempting to add a new page to a category that does not exist, we simply redirect the user back to the index page.** This removes the need for you to implement something to cover this scenario in your template.
+Your template needs to only focus on displaying a form.

+I> ### More on `reverse()`
+I> This is our first exposure to the `reverse()` helper function.
+It's an incredibly useful and powerful function, and we'll be using it extensively in the [next chapter](#chapter-templates-extra) of the book to make our views more maintainable.

 T> ### Hints
 T> To help you with the exercises above, the following hints may be of use.
 T>
 T> - In the `add_page.html` template, you can access the slug with ``{{ category.slug }}``.
 This is because the view passes the `category` object through to the template via the context dictionary.
-T> - Ensure that the link only appears when *the requested category exists* -- with or without pages.
-In terms of code, we mean that your template should have the following conditional: `{% if category %} .... {% else %} The specified category does not exist. {% endif %}`.
 T> - Update Rango's `category.html` template with a new hyperlink, complete with a line break immediately following it: `<a href="/rango/category/{{ category.slug }}/add_page/">Add Page</a> <br/>`.
+Ensure that the link only appears when *the requested category exists* -- with or without pages.
+In terms of code, we mean that your template should have the following conditional: `{% if category %} .... {% else %}The specified category does not exist.{% endif %}`.
-T> - **Make sure that in your `add_page.html` template that the form posts to `/rango/category/{{ category.slug }}/add_page/`.** When submitting a form requesting the creation of a new page, it is important to tell Django (via the URL) what category the new page should belong to!
+T> - **Make sure that in your `add_page.html`, the `<form>` posts to `/rango/category/{{ category.slug }}/add_page/`.** When submitting a form requesting the creation of a new page, it is important to tell Django (via the URL) what category the new page should belong to!
 A potential solution to this can be found [here](https://github.com/maxwelld90/tango_with_django_2_code/blob/1f5cdf0634320dc14527d082215fc45e713f2e80/tango_with_django_project/templates/rango/add_page.html).
 T> - Update `rango/urls.py` with a URL mapping (`/rango/category/<slug:category_name_slug>/add_page/`) to handle the above link.
 Provide a name of `add_page` to the new mapping.
 T> - You can avoid the repetition of `max_length` parameters through the use of an additional attribute in your `Category` model.
 This attribute could be used to store the value for `max_length`, and then be referenced where required.
+For example, you can then include them in your forms by using the notation `Category.NAME_MAX_LENGTH`.
+[Check out our model solution online](https://github.com/maxwelld90/tango_with_django_2_code/commit/a8c71c01d2fb34f900ac13433c7d7a3c3f17082b) to see how we did it.
 T>
 T> If all else fails and you still find yourself stuck, you can check out our [model solution on GitHub](https://github.com/maxwelld90/tango_with_django_2_code/commit/7d2fb194f93342268da3bb4aa1c49384f03e0454).